Syed Muhammad Shah Noorani

-Syed Muhammad Shah Noorani is the current spiritual leader of the Sofia Imamia Noorbakshia Order of Sufism.
+Syed Muhammad Shah Noorani is the current spiritual leader of the Noorbakhshia Order of Sufism.

-Early life
+Biography

-He was born in Khaplu in 1951.
-He got his early Islamic education from his father and received further education from Al Haaj Syed Ali Shah (a well known Muslim scholar).
-He remained a member of the Northern areas council from 11 October 1979 to 1983.
-He became the supreme leader (peer) of Noorbakhshia after the death of his father Syed Aun Ali Shah Aun-ul-Momineen on 8 November 1991.
+Noorani was born in Khaplu in 1951.
+He received his early Islamic education from his father and received further education from Syed Ali Shah.
+He remained a member of the Northern Areas Council from 11 October 1979 to 1983.
+He became the supreme leader (pir) of Noorbakhshia after the death of his father Syed Aun Ali Shah on 8 November 1991.